moneroguides/getmonero.org/redesign.md

 (15)(M)(C)  “Socials” is meant as a more inclusive renaming of “hangouts”.
 And should include all the appropriate subreddits, matrix channels, telegram channels.
 Is Facebook still used?
 If not, it should be destroyed.

-## Crowd Funding
+## CrowdFunding

-(16)(M)(C) Crowd funding is an important part of the Monero community, for this reason I propose a new top level directory called just that.
+(16)(M)(C) Crowdfunding is an important part of the Monero community, for this reason I propose a new top level directory called just that.

 (17)(C) Included should be all the ways one can donate and get funded should they have a worthy idea.
 The emergence of different trusted platforms should be reflected here.